Strengthening Guided Pathways and Career Success by Ensuring Students are Learning

 The guided pathways framework has four main practice areas:

 - Helping students choose and enter a program pathway.

 - Ensuring that students are learning.

-As the leading national association focused on quality in undergraduate education, AAC&U, in collaboration with the Center for Community College Student Engagement at the University of Texas at Austin, will work with twenty community colleges (to be selected) to build institutional capacity and to develop resources that will help institutions strengthen their efforts to ensure students are learning, as part of the Guided Pathways framework for student success.
+As the leading national association focused on quality in undergraduate education, AAC&U, in collaboration with the Center for Community College Student Engagement at the University of Texas at Austin, will work with twenty community colleges to build institutional capacity and to develop resources that will help institutions strengthen their efforts to ensure students are learning, as part of the Guided Pathways framework for student success.

 1. To contribute to the research-based, scalable prototype for the ensuring students are learning component of the Guided Pathways framework and a set of professional development tools for institutions to achieve the stated outcomes for measuring success.